VZintheMatrix/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? closure is used in the return function() of personalDice

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the string output is always the same. could change to winning roll vs losing roll.

 c.
 What is the lexical scope of `newRoll`?
+function scope - its only available to be called in that function.

 ### Task 3 - Stretch Goals